Monarchy of the Netherlands: Death and burial

-Although Dutch lawmakers have historically favored being very conservative about creating a special legal position for members of the royal house or the royal family, there is one area in which the rules for members of the royal house are very different from those for other Dutch citizens: the area of death and burial.
+Although Dutch lawmakers have historically favoured being very conservative about creating a special legal position for members of the royal house or the royal family, there is one area in which the rules for members of the royal house are very different from those for other Dutch citizens: the area of death and burial.

 For Dutch citizens, the rules surrounding death and burial are laid out by the Funeral Services Law (Dutch: Wet op de Lijkbezorging).
 However, article 87 of this law states the rule doesn't apply to the royal family.
 The Minister of Internal Affairs can also waive the law for other relatives of the monarch.
 The reason for this is that the exceptional position of members of the royal house is traditional.

-Ever since the burial of William the Silent in the Nieuwe Kerk in Delft, members of the Orange-Nassau family have favored burial in the same crypt as William.
+Ever since the burial of William the Silent in the Nieuwe Kerk in Delft, members of the Orange-Nassau family have favoured burial in the same crypt as William.
 Some members of the family buried elsewhere were even moved there later.
 However, for health and hygiene reasons, burial in churches was forbidden in the Netherlands by decree of William I in 1829.
 To allow members of the royal family to be entombed, all Dutch laws on burial have made an exception for the royal house ever since the 1829 decree.
 The practice was banned before under French occupation but returned after 1815.